Azure/azure-signalr/docs/tsg.md

             logging.AddDebug();
         })
 ```
-Logger categories Azure SignalR always starts with `Microsoft.Azure.SignalR`.
-To enable detailed logs from Azure SignalR, configure the precedding prefixes to `Debug` level in your appsettings.json file by adding the following items to the `LogLevel` sub-section in `Logging`:
+Logger categories for Azure SignalR always starts with `Microsoft.Azure.SignalR`.
+To enable detailed logs from Azure SignalR, configure the preceding prefixes to `Debug` level in your **appsettings.json** file like below:
 ```JSON
 {
     "Logging": {